-A very interesting text, which also has a number of parallels to the current situation and the emergence of right-wing extremist parties and politicians, is Leon Trotsky’s „Portrait of National Socialism/What is Nationalsocialism?“.
+A very interesting text, which also has a number of parallels to the current situation and the emergence of right-wing extremist parties and politicians, is Leon Trotsky’s “Portrait of National Socialism/What is Nationalsocialism?”.
 Although Trotsky has a very rigid and coarse-carved class scheme in which the working class would automatically be immune to fascism and, moreover, could only have communism as its real goal and must thirst for a Bolshevik totalitarian one-party dictatorship, a communist economy of scarcity, red terror and show trials, the petty bourgeoisie and the middle class tended to be reactionary and the real basis of fascism, the text is a good counterbalance to the American middle-class ideology, which also spread in the West in the post-war period, according to which the middle classes per se or tended to be mainly liberal, cosmopolitan and democratic.
 Lipset already spoke of fascism as a radicalization of the middle class.
 Nevertheless, the tendency is correct, although one should look at the working class and the middle class in a more differentiated way, as there are not only losers due to technological progress, but also new professions, new workers and new middle classes,which Trotsky briefly conceded, but then ignored again as well as shifts within the big business and upper classes are coming and the petty bourgeoisie and the middle classes are by no means always afraid of the modern age.
-The text is also a good counterbalance to the over-pathologizing of the personality of right-wing radical leaders which often ignores the socio-political context and the historical and economic developments of the respective time.
+Trotsky is equally wrong in analyzing Hitler’s attitudes towards Christianity and Judaism.
+Since he primarily thinks in the traditional Marxist categories of wage labor / capital, despite all his other ideological criticism of National Socialism and fascism, despite his distinction between Mussolini and Hitler, he does not understand the transition from traditional to liquidatorial anti-Semitism of the NSDAP, which made the difference to Italian and Spanish Fascism.
+But at that time it was also hard to imagine that a Holocaust, an industrial genocide, would happen.
+At best, people expected some pogroms or the discrimination that had been common until then.
+Trotsky also warned against seeing Hitler as just another right-wing screamer, assessing the SPD as social fascists and the real main enemy of the KPD, and underestimating the immanent danger of fascism, as the KPD and the Communist International did at the time.
+The text is also a good counterbalance to the over-pathologizing of the personality of right-wing radical leaders without wanting to see the socio-political context and the historical and economic developments of the respective time, which try to explain everything primarily through the person, although this of course also plays a role and Trotsky sums up this dialectic between leader and mass base quite aptly: “Not every desperate petty bourgeoisie could become a Hitler, but a bit of Hitler is in each of them.”

 Leon Trotsky What Is National Socialism?